SoapDev2018/BlissRoms_Bot/README.md

 - List officially supported devices for BlissRoms.
 - Provide download links for vanilla and gapps versions of BlissRoms from SourceForge.
 - User-friendly interface for quick access to information.
+- Auto-deletes long messages in private chats and groups (with permission) to avoid cluttering the chat.

 ## Getting Started